digitalrebar/digitalrebar/README.md

 It listens for on_milestone events, and for each event it recieves it tests the event to see if it matches a set of user-provided rules, and for each rule it matches it takes appropriate action.

+## Building the tool:

+* Download and install glide: https://glide.sh/
+* Pull in the proper dependencies: glide install
+* Build the tool: go build

 ## Command line options:
 * -debug
   Whether to run in debug mode.
 If passed, classifier will log extra debug logging.